-CJ315 Foundations of Public Administration (D) 3 credits (fall) DA: L2 V
+CJ315 Foundations of Public Administration(D)

 Prerequisites: CJ247 or HS115 or GV119; or permission of the instructor.

 This course will involve the study of administrative theory, the context of bureaucracy, the environment of public service and the role of administrators in government.
 The students will examine theoretical approaches to understanding the administration of criminal justice and human services agencies.
 This course will provide a selective survey of theoretical formations and empirical studies in public administration.